chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Overview of The Main Window

 * Concert Keyboardist is like a player piano.  **Notes** are horizontal bars that scroll right to left horizontally based on the current **tempo**.
 A note's vertical position shows pitch and its left end shows start time.
 Its length shows duration.
 This information is read from the midi file and guides you when to play notes and how long to hold them.
-* In real time while you play **you control note start times and durations**.
-This is like playing sheet music.
-The notes are there but you add expression as you play.
+* **As you play press and release keys to begin and end notes**, much like playing sheet music except that note pitches are supplied by the score.
+So it doesn't matter which keys you press - just when and how long you press them.
 If you have a velocity sensitive midi keyboard you can also control note velocities.
-* The score can be **scrolled** left or right with the mouse wheel or two finger drag on a touch pad.
+* The score can be manually **scrolled** left or right with the mouse wheel or two finger drag on a touch pad.
 The end of the score is at the far right.
-* The blue vertical line is the **"Current Time Line"** which indicates the current playing time in the score.
+* The blue vertical line is the **"Base Line"** which indicates the nominal playing time in the score.
 It turns amber when ready to play and green while you are playing.
-* While you are playing, pressing any key instantly triggers the next unplayed **Target Note**, magenta-headed-notes.
+* While you are playing, pressing any key instantly triggers the next unplayed **Target Note**, the magenta-headed-notes.
 The these are the notes you directly play.
 * When a Target Note is played it also schedules for playing all notes **chained** from it up to just before the next target note.
 Chained notes are those without magenta heads.
 * Chained notes are triggered at appropriate times in the future based on the current tempo.
 * After all scheduled chained notes have been played no further notes will sound until you trigger the next target note.